Provenance & Integrity Framework

 No fragile promises that break under transformation

 Proteus avoids marketing claims that imply perfect, irreversible watermark detection.
-Layer III is based on robust fingerprinting and similarity analysis—aligned with realistic investigation workflows.
+Where used, Layer III relies on fingerprinting and similarity analysis as supplementary signals—aligned with realistic review and investigation workflows.

 Not surveillance